 Currently the amount payable as EEL is pegged at $15,000 USD for Directors and $10,000 USD for other categories of expatriate staff.

-The Nigerian Immigration Service is designated to oversee the enforcement and payment of the levy and Employers are required to log in to the EEL payment portal, www.eel.interior.gov.ng to make the payment.
-Please note that the levy is payable annually.
+The Nigerian Immigration Service is designated to oversee the enforcement and payment of the levy and employers are required to log in to the EEL payment portal to make the payment.

 Deadline for Payment of Expatriate Employment Levy

-Obligations as an Expatriate Employer:
+Obligations as an Expatriate Employer

-- Compliance: it is imperative to ensure full compliance with the newly implemented EEL.
-Failure to comply as regards filing existing expatriates, registration of new employees, renewing before expiration date and, submitting false information, results in penalty of up to N3,000,000.00 (Three Million Naira Only) fine.
+Failure to comply as regards filing existing expatriates, registration of new employees, renewing before expiration date and submitting false information results in penalty of up to N3,000,000.00.

-- Timely Reporting: Employers are required to provide information and updates as well as notify relevant agencies of changes within stipulated timeframes.
+Employers are required to provide information and updates as well as notify relevant agencies of changes within stipulated timeframes.

-Berkeley Legal is a leading business law firm in, Nigeria.
+In conclusion, ensuring compliance with the newly implemented Expatriate Employment Levy in Nigeria is paramount to any affected company's continued success and reputation.
+Berkeley Legal is a leading business law firm in Nigeria.
 We provide a comprehensive and sophisticated range of specialized and personalized legal services that are designed to meet the various needs of highly diversified local and international businesses.

 The information provided in this article is for general informational purposes only and does not constitute legal advice.